Varied carpet beetle: Distribution and habitat

 This species is present in most of Europe, in the eastern Palearctic realm, in the Near East, in the Nearctic realm, in North Africa and in North Asia, also in the Neotropics.

 Diet and behaviour

 Larvae feed on keratin and chitin of natural fibers (dead insects, animal hair and feathers) throughout their development, eventually experiencing a dormancy period (also known as diapause) prior to pupation into the adult stage.
 The length of the dormancy appears to depend on environmental factors, with the most likely zeitgeber, or trigger, being photoperiod.
 Adults feed on the pollen and nectar of flowering plants.
+They are reportedly particularly fond of flowers in the daisy family.

 Predators

 Among the natural predators of A. verbasci, one of the most well-studied is the parasitoid wasp Laelius pedatus (in the family Bethylidae).
 Upon discovering an A. verbasci larva, a female wasp will land on the larva's dorsal side and attempt to line up its long, stinger-like ovipositor for a paralyzing blow to the thorax.
 In response, the larva will erect long hairs on their abdomen and attempt to brush these hairs against the encroaching wasp.
 The hairs detach and stick to the wasp on contact, presumably causing some sort of irritation.
 Evidently, such irritation is not enough to deter an attack on A. verbasci larvae, as the vast majority of attacks are successful.
 By comparison, the closely related beetle species Anthrenus flavipes – which has slightly longer hairs than A. verbasci – uses such a defense more effectively.

 After a single successful sting, the beetle is permanently paralyzed.
 The entire process from landing to complete paralysis lasts approximately 40 seconds.
 L. pedatus does not lay eggs immediately after the beetle is paralyzed, waiting as long as 24 hours before oviposition.
 During this time, she grooms herself, removing any hairs that might have stuck to her during the attack.
 During this lengthy process she appears to monitor the larva's state of paralysis by repeatedly biting it and monitoring its reaction.
 Once sufficiently clear of hairs, the wasp creates a bare patch on the larva's abdomen and lays 2–4 eggs.
 Eggs hatch in 3–4 days and the larvae feed on the beetle for 3–7 days, eventually killing the host.
 They then spin cocoons near the empty shell of the host, emerging some time later as adult wasps.